 - When it's time for a new washer, go for a front loader.
 These machines use roughly 40% less water and 55% less energy than top loaders.(4) They're also gentler on clothes and feature a hypersonic spin cycle that almost dries laundry by itself.

-- Use natural laundry detergents.
+- Use biobased laundry detergents.
 Conventional detergents contain polluting petroleum-based surfactants like alkylphenol ethoxylates, which are linked to hormonal disruption.
-Natural laundry products like Seventh Generation's, on the other hand, use biodegradable, plant-based ingredients.
+Laundry products like Seventh Generation's, on the other hand, use biodegradable, plant-based ingredients.

 - Skip gimmicks like optical brighteners, which literally coat clothes with a light-reflecting chemical that tricks the eye into thinking laundry is brighter.